microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Update-MgServicePrincipalLicenseDetail.md

   - `[ServicePrincipalId <String>]`: key: id of servicePrincipal
   - `[SynchronizationJobId <String>]`: key: id of synchronizationJob
   - `[SynchronizationTemplateId <String>]`: key: id of synchronizationTemplate
-  - `[TokenIssuancePolicyId <String>]`: key: id of tokenIssuancePolicy
-  - `[TokenLifetimePolicyId <String>]`: key: id of tokenLifetimePolicy
   - `[UserId <String>]`: key: id of user

 SERVICEPLANS <IMicrosoftGraphServicePlanInfo[]>: Information about the service plans assigned with the license.
 Read-only, Not nullable
   - `[AppliesTo <String>]`: The object the service plan can be assigned to.
 Possible values:'User' - service plan can be assigned to individual users.'Company' - service plan can be assigned to the entire tenant.
   - `[ProvisioningStatus <String>]`: The provisioning status of the service plan.
-Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan)'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
+Possible values:'Success' - Service is fully provisioned.'Disabled' - Service has been disabled.'PendingInput' - Service is not yet provisioned; awaiting service confirmation.'PendingActivation' - Service is provisioned but requires explicit activation by administrator (for example, Intune_O365 service plan).'PendingProvisioning' - Microsoft has added a new service to the product SKU and it has not been activated in the tenant, yet.
   - `[ServicePlanId <String>]`: The unique identifier of the service plan.
   - `[ServicePlanName <String>]`: The name of the service plan.

 ## RELATED LINKS